Your Customers Are Your Primary Influencers

 2) Now outreach to new fans AKA influencers

-Make influencers part of your movement and they’ll understand the brand and its worth far greater than if you just invite them on a factory tour or send them free product.
+Make influencers part of your movement and they’ll understand the brand and its worth far greater than if you just invite them on a factory tour or send them free products.

 Because influence without advocacy is just chatter.